Skip to main content Skip to footer

 Get started

-An ad hoc project is a project that is started unexpectedly in response to a problem.
+An ad hoc project is a project that is started unexpectedly in response to a problem or opportunity.
 Ad hoc projects are unplanned and typically short-term projects with a rapid turnaround.

 “Ad hoc” is not an abbreviation; it means “for this” in Latin.
 When the term is used today, it's used to express the meaning “for this specific purpose.”
 In the context of project planning, ad hoc often refers to temporary or short-term issues that arise in the course of the project's life cycle.